panda-clouds/stripe/README.md

 Keys
 ----
 Problem:
-It's a bad secuirty to commit our Stripe API Keys to this repo.
+It's a bad secuirty practice to commit our Stripe API Keys to this repo.

 Solution:
 we have devised a system for each user to create a .gitignored file called 'apiKeys.js' that contains your specific keys.